 The Birth of a Dream

 Once I had a grip on the Salon’s form and content, I was ready to act.
 I invited my friends to join me for dinner at the Knickerbocker Bar & Grill around the corner from my studio.
-Opened in 1977 and famous for its steaks, the restaurant sports a wonderful collection of memorabilia with a New York state of mind.
-And hot jazz nightly.
+A Village landmark, it was famous for its steaks, a wonderful collection of New York memorabilia, and hot jazz nightly.

 Eight of us gathered around a long table, catching up on personal news, politics, and work.
 Over coffee, I asked for quiet and then suggested, “let’s go around the table with each of us sharing a dream of theirs.
 A dream you carry in your head and heart, wondering how to make it come true.”